zzxwill/odps/intl.en-US/User Guide/SQL/Builtin Function/Window Functions.md

 **Example**:

-Suppose that data in table ‘emp’ is as follows:
+The data in table ‘emp’ is as follows:

 ```
 | empno | ename | job | mgr | hiredate| sal| comm | deptno |